Formalizing Stack Safety as a Security Property: Properties by Example

 \section{Properties by Example}

-In this section we introduce our security property definitions by means of small code examples, using a simplified set of security-relevant operations for calls, returns, and private allocations.
+In this section, we introduce our security properties by means of small code examples, using a simple set of security-relevant operations for calls, returns, and private allocations.

 \Cref{fig:main} gives C code and possible corresponding compiled 64-bit RISC-V code for a function {\tt main}, which takes an argument {\tt secret} and initializes a local variable {\tt sensitive} to contain potentially sensitive data.
-Then {\tt main} calls another function {\tt f}, and afterward performs a test on {\tt sensitive} to decide whether to output {\tt secret}.
-Since {\tt sensitive} is initialized to 0, the test should fail, and {\tt main} should instead output the return value of {\tt f}.
+Then {\tt main} calls another function {\tt f}, and afterward it performs a test on {\tt sensitive} to decide whether to output {\tt secret}.
+Since {\tt sensitive} is initialized to 0, the test should always fail, and {\tt main} should instead output the return value of {\tt f}.
 Output is performed by writing to the special global {\tt out}, and we assume that such writes are the only observable events in the system.

 The C code is compiled using the standard RISC-V calling conventions~\cite{RISC-V-CC}.
-In particular, the first function argument and the function return value are both passed in {\tt a0}.
-Memory is byte-addressed and the stack grows towards lower addresses.
+In particular, the function's first argument and its return value are both passed in {\tt a0}.
+Memory is byte addressed, and the stack grows towards lower addresses.
 We assume that {\tt main} begins at address 0 and its callee {\tt f} at address 100.
 The annotations in the right-hand column are security-relevant operations, described further below.
 The assembly is a simplified but otherwise typical compilation of the source code into RISC-V; its details are less important than the positions of the security-relevant operations.